Get

 While the applehead and wedgehead Siamese are of the same breed, there are notable physical differences between the two.
 Personality-wise, the two are similar, and both make great family companions that are easy to train and gentle and friendly with small children.

-Applehead Siamese cats are fairly simple to tell apart from the wedgehead variety; they have more stocky, muscular, and larger bodies, rounder eyes, and a shorter tail.
-Wedgehead Siamese cats are smaller, with lithe and slinky bodies and slanted eyes that appear large on their unique triangular-shaped heads.
-They are also not as healthy as the applehead varieties and have serious health concerns to be aware of, resulting in a lower than average lifespan.
+Applehead Siamese cats are fairly simple to tell apart from the wedgehead variety; they have more stocky, muscular, and larger bodies, rounder eyes, and a proportionally shorter tail.
+Wedgehead Siamese cats are generally more slender, with lithe and slinky bodies and slanted eyes that appear large on their unique triangular-shaped heads.
+Wedgehead Siamese cats can be more prone to certain health problems because of their more extreme body shape, but many still live long, healthy lives with good breeding and regular vet care.

 Related Read: